4.2. Safety outcomes

 The gestational age at start of follow-up (to inform on left truncation and immortal-time bias) and whether intrafamily correlation is considered.

-Finally, given the sensitivity of the topic, when communicating study conclusions, extra care needs to be taken to consider the target user population.
+Finally, given the sensitivity of the topic, when communicating study conclusions, extra caution needs to be taken to consider the target user population.
 In the past, 'false alarms’ have led to unnecessary pregnancy terminations and studies with insufficient power have provided unfounded suggestions of safety.
-For other considerations on reporting, see Chapter 13, Dissemination and communication of study results.
+For other considerations on reporting, see Chapter 14 of this Guide.

 Historically, surveillance of spontaneous reports and published case reports/case series has been the main pharmacovigilance activity to assess medicine safety during breastfeeding.
 Fortunately, at an overall level, adverse drug reactions (ADRs) in breastfed infants are rare and usually mild (Adverse drug reactions in breastfed infants: less than imagined, Clin Pediatr (Phila).
 2003;42(4):325-40; Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication, Am J Obstet Gynecol.
 1993;168(5):1393-9).
 Sedation, irritability, gastro-intestinal events are reported most often, with medicines acting on the central nervous system accounting for approximately half of all published suspected ADRs among breastfed infants.
 In approximately 80% of reported cases, the ADRs appeared in infants less than 2 months of age (Adverse drug reactions in breastfed infants: less than imagined, Clin Pediatr (Phila).
 2003;42(4):325-40; Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication, Am J Obstet Gynecol.
 1993;168(5):1393-9).
 Published case reports of possible ADRs in breastfed infants, however, often have severe methodological limitations impairing causal inference.
 It is often not possible to distinguish potential drug effects from the infant’s normal state or from concurrent disease.
 Moreover, results are often confounded by in utero exposure.
 Nevertheless, case series can be valuable if performed and reported properly.
 When an adverse reaction is suspected in a breastfed infant, having a blood sample from the breastfed infant will improve the causality assessment.